The Gambler's Problem

 10-10

-Watch the optimal policy play out on a single episode.
+Watch the optimal policy play out.
 Run value iteration to convergence first.
+Play multiple episodes — history is kept below.

 $50